 Beautiful Minds Ranch.
-This site is designed to address issues about health, healing, community, intentional healing, affordable co-op housing for artists, at risk youth programs, community support, health support networks, highly sensitive people, creativity, passion, and how to find purpose and meaningfulness in life.
+This site is designed to address issues about health, healing, community, affordable co-op housing for artists, at risk youth programs, community support, highly sensitive people, creativity, passion, and how to find purpose and meaningfulness in life.

 Alice Wonders Why.org is dedicated to building an affordable housing community for artists who find life in the city unsatisfying and uncomfortable.
 Many people who are highly sensitive and creative find themselves excluded in mainstream society.
 Studies show that people, or groups of people sharing similar personality traits, who are alienated in society, often find themselves living alone with few friends and family members, or homeless.
 In addition, highly sensitive, creative people are often diagnosed with some kind of mental illnesses during times of crisis, and have great difficulty functioning in toxic environments.

 Beautiful Minds Ranch is an affordable housing cooperative to be built on 200 acres of land with lake or riverfront access, somewhere in California.
 A land lease to be negotiated on a 100 year contract at a low monthly payment.